amanh-iitj/SOC-Design-and-Planning/README.md

-# Contents covered in the Workshop:
+# Topics covered in the Workshop:

-# Day 1 - Inception of open-source EDA, OpenLANE and sky130 PDK
+# Section 1 - Inception of open-source EDA, OpenLANE and sky130 PDK
 - How to talk to computers
 - Introduction to QFN-48 Package, chip, pads, core, die and IPs
 - Introduction to RISC-V